xxl4tomxu98/simple_terraform_example/README.md

 This is a Terraform working with AWS provider example.
 The code should work with both Terraform Community Edition and HCP Terraform.
-For HCP remote mode, it should work under VCS, API and UI modes.
+For HCP remote mode, it should work under VCS, API and CLI driven modes.